before

 7. Old 2-stroke engine - dumps 25-40% of fuel, un-combusted into water and air.

-8. Solid crib dock - destroys acquatic habitat, alters currents, can deflect erosion downstream.
+8. Solid crib dock - destroys aquatic habitat, alters currents, can deflect erosion downstream.

 9. Malfunctioning septic system - allows phosphorous and bacteria to leach into adjacent waterways.